thomaslundgaard/superfast-lse/README.md

 # Superfast Line Spectral Estimation
 Implements the superfast method for line spectral estimation [1].
+If you use this code for academic purposes, please cite this work.

 [1] T. L. Hansen, B. H. Fleury and B. D. Rao - "Superfast Line Spectral Estimation", submitted to IEEE Transactions on Signal Processing, 2018, [preprint available on arXiv](https://arxiv.org/abs/1705.06073).

 Abstract:
-> A number of recent works have proposed to solve the line spectral estimation
+> A number of recent works have proposed to solve the line spectral
-> problem by applying an off-the- grid extension of sparse estimation techniques.
+> estimation problem by applying off-the-grid extensions of sparse
-> These methods are preferable over classical line spectral estimation algorithms
+> estimation techniques.
+These methods are preferable over classical line
-> because they inherently estimate the model order.
-However, they all have
+> spectral estimation algorithms because they inherently estimate the model
-> computation times which grow at least cubically in the problem size, which
+> order.
+However, they all have computation times which grow at least
+> cubically in the problem size, thus limiting their practical applicability
-> limits their practical applicability in cases with large problem.
-To alleviate
+> in cases with large dimensions.
+To alleviate this issue, we
-> this issue, we propose a low-complexity method for line spectral estimation,
+> propose a low-complexity method for line spectral estimation, which also
-> which also draws on ideas from sparse estimation.
+> draws on ideas from sparse estimation.
 Our method is based on a
 > Bayesian view of the problem.
-The signal covariance matrix is shown to have
+The signal covariance matrix is shown to
-> Toeplitz structure, allowing superfast Toeplitz inversion to be used.
-We
+> have Toeplitz structure, allowing superfast Toeplitz inversion to be used.
-> demonstrate that our method achieves estimation accuracy at least as good as
+> We demonstrate that our method achieves estimation accuracy at least as
-> current methods and that it does so while being orders of magnitudes faster.
+> good as current methods and that it does so while being orders of
+> magnitudes faster.

 ## Setup & Usage
 A significant speedup of the code is obtained by building a mex version of the